moderndatacompany/dataos.info/docs/resources/operator.md

 ## How to create an Operator?

-Let’s take a scenario in which a data developer wants to trigger a pipeline run in a Azure Data Factory (external platform) and synchronize the metadata from ADF back into DataOS for observability.
+Let’s take a scenario in which a data developer wants to trigger a pipeline run in Azure Data Factory (external platform) and synchronize the metadata from ADF back into DataOS for observability.
 But before proceeding ahead, make sure you have the following prerequisites.

 ### **Prerequisites**